 - (b) Mayoral Responsibilities: - 1.
 No vote.
 The Mayor shall have a voice in all matters before the Council but shall only vote in accordance with City Charter provisions. - 2.
 Chair.
 The Mayor shall serve as the Chair of all meetings.
-The Mayor Pro Tem shall preside in the absence of the Mayor.
-When presiding over any meeting, the Mayor Pro Tem shall only vote in instances where the Mayor could vote in accordance with Charter provisions. - 3.
+The Mayor Pro Tem shall preside in the absence of the Mayor. - 3.
 Preserve Order and Decorum.
 The Chair is responsible for preserving order and decorum and shall keep the meetings orderly by recognizing each Member for discussion, encouraging civil debate among Members, and keeping discussion limited to the agenda item being considered. - 4.
 Encourage Participation.
 The Chair will encourage all Councilmembers to participate in Council discussion and give each Member an opportunity to speak before any Member can speak again on the same subject. - 5.
 Official Spokesperson.
 The Mayor is the official spokesperson for the Council on all matters unless absent, at which time the Mayor Pro Tem or appropriate designee will assume the role.
 The views presented by the Mayor, or the Mayor Pro Tem in his/her absence, should provide equitable representation of all Councilmembers. - (c) Council Responsibilities - 1.
 Be Prepared.
 Each Councilmember is responsible for being prepared to discuss the agenda. - 2.
 Attendance.
 Attendance at work sessions and meetings is essential to the effective execution of a Councilmember's duties.
 It is the responsibility of Councilmembers to be informed about action taken by the City Council in their absence.
 In the case of an absence from a work session, the Councilmember is responsible for obtaining this information by viewing the recording of the work session prior to the City Council meeting during which the items are to be voted upon.
 The City Manager is responsible for maintaining an attendance log for the